Plugin Development for Craft Cloud

 Ephemeral Filesystem #

-Craft Cloud sets the CRAFT_EPHEMERAL config override, which tells Craft to treat file writes as unreliable (or downright impossible).
-Plugins should honor this setting by checking craft\helpers\App::isEphemeral() before trying to perform any writes to the disk.
+config override, which tells Craft to treat file writes as unreliable (or downright impossible).
+Plugins should honor this setting by checking craft\helpers\App::isEphemeral()

-If you must write files to disk, use the /tmp directory.
-Do not hard-code this path, or construct it dynamically.
-Instead, use Craft’s Path service to get information about system directories’ locations:
+If you must write files to disk, use the temporary directory determined by the system.
+Do not hard-code this path or construct it dynamically.
+Instead, use Craft’s Path

 $path = Craft::$app->getPath();